Nebraska City Forresters

 The Nebraska City Forresters were a minor league baseball franchise based in Nebraska City, Nebraska.
-From 1910 to 1913, the Nebraska City Forresters played exclusively as members of the Class D level Missouri-Iowa-Nebraska-Kansas League, winning the 1912 Missouri-Iowa-Nebraska-Kansas League championship.
-Nebraska City hosted minor league home games at the 15th Street Ballpark.
+From 1910 to 1913, "Forresters" played exclusively as members of the Class D level Missouri-Iowa-Nebraska-Kansas League, winning the 1912 league championship.

+Nebraska City hosted minor league home games at the 15th Street Ballpark, with some Sunday games played at the Driving Park in 1913.

 History

 Minor league baseball began in Nebraska City in 1910, when the city first hosted a team.
-The 1910 Nebraska City Forresters began play as charter members of the six–team Missouri-Illinois-Nebraska-Kansas League, which was known informally as the MINK League.
-Nebraska City played with the Auburn Athletics, Clarinda Antelopes, Falls City Colts, Maryville Comets and Shenandoah Pin Rollers as charter members in the new league.
+The Nebraska City "Forresters" team began play as charter members of the six–team Missouri-Iowa-Nebraska-Kansas League, which was known informally as the MINK League.
+Nebraska City played with the Auburn Athletics, Clarinda Antelopes, Falls City Colts, Maryville Comets and Shenandoah Pin Rollers teams as charter members in the new league.